While there are many ways to make a legacy gift, Bequests and Gifts of Life Insurance are the most popular in Canada.

 In gifting a bequest, donors should consider providing the Foundation with a copy of the clause in the Will pertaining to the bequest.
 This will be particularly helpful for receipting the estate at the appropriate time.

 Life insurance is another way to make a legacy gift.
 By purchasing a life insurance policy, a donor can donate a larger sum while enjoying tax savings.
 There are several options in making a gift of life insurance; you should seek legal and/or financial counsel before proceeding with a planned gift.

-The following four options exist to donate a life insurance policy:
+The following three options exist to donate a life insurance policy:

 Purchase a new policy.
 If you name the Foundation as the irrevocable owner and beneficiary of the policy, you will receive tax receipts for all the premium payments that you make.